myspc-development/art-test/docs/user-guide.md

 - Click the **Follow** button on an artist, organization or event page to add it to your follows list.
 - Your followed items appear in the `[ap_my_follows]` page if enabled by the site admin.
 - Following creators allows you to receive notifications about new content.
+- Favoriting is for single events or artworks you like right now.
+Following a creator keeps you updated on everything they publish going forward.

 ## My Events Dashboard